uniquehash/ReviewSheets/DeveloperLogs/June16.md

 	* a form attribute that specifies how the form-data should be encoded when submitted to the server
 	* can only be used if metho="post"

+* what is a positioning context?

+* what is this flow concept in css? fucking annoying that i dont understand it

+* why is em value better for accessibility?

+* what are linear gradients?

+* what is a polyfil ?

 #### research

 * [form-based file upload in html: rfc 1867](https://www.ietf.org/rfc/rfc1867.txt)